Art/Art.github.io/demo/5w/demos.md

 [art.github.io: Demos]( https://art.github.io/demo/5w/#demos.md )
 ===

-The following demos are designed to run on a computer with a good GPU and rinning eith the Chrome or Firefox browsers.
+The following demos are designed to run on a computer with a good GPU and running either the Chrome or FireFox browsers.

 Very often they will also work - with issues - on tablets and phones.